 If a stock appreciation right is granted in tandem with an option, the stock appreciation right is only exercisable during the period in which the related option is also exercisable.
 When a participant exercises a stock appreciation right, the participant will receive the excess of the fair market value of the underlying common stock on the date the stock appreciation right is exercised, over the base amount of the stock appreciation right.
 The appreciation of a stock appreciation right will be paid in Shares, cash, or both, as determined by the Committee.
 The term of a stock appreciation right cannot exceed ten years from the date of grant.
 Stock appreciation rights are nontransferable, other than by will or the laws of descent and distribution.
-Except as otherwise provided in an award agreement, any portion of a stock appreciation right that is not exercisable at the time of a participant's termination of employment or service for any reason.
+Except as otherwise provided in an award agreement, any portion of a stock appreciation right that is not exercisable at the time of a participant's termination of employment or service will be forfeited upon the participant's termination of employment or service for any reason.

 Stock Awards.
 The Committee may grant stock awards to anyone eligible to participate in the Amended Equity Plan.
 A stock award is an award of our common stock that may be subject to restrictions or no restrictions as the Committee determines.
-The Shares underlying a stock award will be evidenced in a manner determined by the Committee, including bookentry registration or issuance of one or more stock certificates.
+The Shares underlying a stock award will be evidenced in a manner determined by the Committee, including book-entry registration or issuance of one or more stock certificates.
 Any stock certificate issued in respect of a stock award will be issued in the participant's name and contain the terms, conditions, and any restrictions applicable to the stock award, as the Committee will determine.